VadorInPython/Aircraft_Detector/README.txt

 Everything has been done on YOLOv8 object detection model.

 Future updates might involve training it on another military hardware, probably even ground vehicles etc...
-(just to receive best possible outcome for detection purposes concerining whole possible threats...)
+(just to receive best possible outcome for detection purposes concerining all possible threats...)